coltongrainger/quamash/prelims/algebra.md

 To let "composition of functions" be the binary operator underpinning our development of (monoid and) group theory, we had better rigorously define *composite functions*, and show that *composition is associative*.

+We take three elementary definitions from Spivak [@Sp94].

 RECALL: (Cartesian product style) A function $f$ from the domain set $A$ to the codomain set $B$ is a collection $f$ of ordered pairs in cartesian product $A\times B$ such that ... for each $a \in A$, there's a pair of the form $(a,b) \in f$; and if both $(a,b)$ and $(a,c)$ are in $f$, then $b=c$.

 NOTATION: (Domain of a function) If $f$ is a function, the domain of the function is ... the set of all $a$ such If $a$ is in the domain of a function $f$,